Protecting Your Visitation & Decision-Making Rights

 Produced by the HRC Foundation

 In times of emergency, you may be unable to make medical decisions or state who you want to visit you.
 In these situations, hospitals may restrict visitation rights to a narrow interpretation of family that excludes those not legally or biologically related to the patient.
-Similarly, state laws around medical decision-making often limit these rights to a patient’s biological family members when no documentation is designating a surrogate decision maker.
+Similarly, state laws around medical decision-making often limit these rights to a patient’s legal or biological family members when no documentation designates a surrogate decision-maker.
+Regardless of your marital status, you can designate a person of your choice to make medical decisions for you if you cannot.
+See below for resources to help you do this.

 In times of emergency, you may be unable to make medical decisions or state who you want to visit you.
 In these situations, hospitals may restrict visitation rights to a narrow interpretation of family that excludes those not legally or biologically related to the patient (read our Hospital Visitation Guide for LGBTQ+ Families for more information on your visitation rights).
-Similarly, state laws around medical decision-making often limit these rights to a patient’s biological family members when no documentation is designating a surrogate decision maker.
+Similarly, state laws around medical decision-making often limit these rights to a patient’s legal or biological family members when no documentation designates a surrogate decision-maker.

-It is especially important for the LGBTQ+ community to take steps to ensure that the people we choose may visit us and make medical decisions on our behalf in times of emergency.
+The LGBTQ+ community needs to take steps to ensure that the people we choose may visit us and make medical decisions on our behalf in times of emergency.

 1. Complete advance healthcare directives and visitation authorization forms.

-• Advance healthcare directives are legal documents that allow you to designate someone else to make medical decisions on your behalf in the event that you are incapacitated (health care proxy) and to make clear your preferences for life-saving procedures (living will).
+• Advance healthcare directives are legal documents that allow you to designate someone else to make medical decisions on your behalf if you are incapacitated (health care proxy) and to make clear your preferences for life-saving procedures.

 2. Talk with your primary care physician about your preferred visitors and advance healthcare directives.